-- PILOT 1 Verify each FR or PR being used is properly approved and running current "firmware". - 2 Arrange for the OO or any other person monitoring flights to observe your takeoff and make note of the specific aircraft you are flying. - 3 Make sure your declaration includes all required information (see SC3-2.3.2 for badges and 3.2.1 for records). - 4 If your task requires accurate height determination, ensure that your FR calibration is current. - OO 1 For each FR/PR, follow its approval document procedures for checking the device installation before take-off.
-The OO may be required to perform a pre-flight installation check and maintain a continual watch of the aircraft until takeoff. - 2 If a written declaration is being used for a badge claim, you must sign it and add the date and time of signing.
+- PILOT 1 Verify each FR or PR being used is properly approved and running current "firmware".
+Inform the OO on which devices are to record the flight if more than one is in the glider. - 2 Arrange for the OO or any other person monitoring flights to observe your take-off and make note of the specific aircraft you are flying. - 3 Make sure your declaration includes all required information (see SC3-2.3 for badges and 3.2 for records). - 4 If your task requires accurate height determination, ensure that your FR calibration is current. - OO 1 List each FR/PR being used for the flight.
+For each one, follow its approval document procedures for checking the device installation before take-off.
+The OO may be required to perform a pre-flight installation check and maintain a continual watch of the aircraft until take-off. - 2 If a written declaration is being used for a badge claim, you must sign it and add the date and time of signing.
 Retain the original for submission with claim materials.